physrisk/website-source/articles/2016/netvarkaus-magneto-modelis.md

 The simplest spin glass model may be obtained by assuming that \\\( J \\\) of the original [Ising model](/ising-model) are normally distributed random variables.
-Note that set of \\\(  J \\\) should be pregenerated prior to the modelling it self and should not be changed during the modelling.
+Note that set of \\\(  J \\\) should be pregenerated prior to the modeling it self and should not be changed during the modeling.

 HTML5 applet
 ------------